-History has created modern society and is important to our of the world we live in.
+History has created modern society and is important to our understanding of the world we live in.
 People mistakenly see history as something ‘fixed’ when in fact the past is open to interpretation and history changes.
 The victors re-write their nation’s past and give it their own ‘spin’.
 Ignorance of history prevents us from putting current world conflicts into their proper context.
-Study History and you will never be taken in by ‘spin’ or become a victim of propaganda.
+Study history and you will never be taken in by ‘spin’ or become a victim of propaganda.
 You will always demand: “Where is the evidence?
 Prove what you claim is true.”

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/ A*/7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 5/4 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-You will study the History of more than one country or state and develop an understanding of more than one period.
+You will study the history of more than one country or state and develop an understanding of more than one period.
 This will allow you to develop a strong sense of historical perspective, creating greater appreciation of the key features of a period, its particular characteristics and the forces for change.
-You will also develop greater understanding of the complexity of the Historical process, allowing detailed study of the interrelationships between ideas, individuals and circumstances that contribute to change and development.
+You will also develop greater understanding of the complexity of the historical process, allowing detailed study of the interrelationships between ideas, individuals and circumstances that contribute to change and development.

 The content and skills complement most subjects.
-History students often combine with English, Politics, Religion Ethics & Philosophy, Economics, Maths and Sciences.
+History students often combine History with English, Politics, Religion Ethics & Philosophy, Economics, Maths and Sciences.

 Future Career Opportunities